 \subsection{The Bi-level Optimization Framework}

 An alternative approach to solving the DODE problem is to formulate it as a bi-level optimization problem.
-To handle real-world congestion effects and measurement errors, Yang et al. \cite{ref10} argued that OD matrix estimation should be integrated with equilibrium traffic assignment, rather than being treated separately.
-This formulation is based on the concept that upper-level decisions influence the lower-level problem, whose outcomes subsequently inform the upper-level evaluation \cite{ref28}.
-The upper-level problem aims to find a sequence of OD matrices that minimizes discrepancies between observed and simulated data, whereas the lower-level problem is the DTA problem, which involves assigning trips based on the equilibrium travel times experienced by users \cite{ref9, ref29}.
+To handle real-world congestion effects and measurement errors, Yang \textit{et al.} \citep{ref10} argued that OD matrix estimation should be integrated with equilibrium traffic assignment, rather than being treated separately.
+This formulation is based on the concept that upper-level decisions influence the lower-level problem, whose outcomes subsequently inform the upper-level evaluation \citep{ref29}.
+The upper-level problem aims to find a sequence of OD matrices that minimizes discrepancies between observed and simulated data, whereas the lower-level problem is the DTA problem, which involves assigning trips based on the equilibrium travel times experienced by users \citep{ref9, ref30}.

-The bi-level optimization formulation is a well-established framework for addressing the DODE problem \cite{ref11}.
+The bi-level optimization formulation is recognized as a promising framework for addressing the DODE problem \citep{ref11}.
 In contrast to methods seeking a mutually consistent solution, the bi-level formulation models the lower-level's optimal response within the upper-level's decision-making.
-Its anticipatory nature guides the system toward a more globally optimal state, yielding superior solutions \cite{ref30}.
-This decomposition also provides methodological flexibility by allowing specialized algorithms for each level.
+Its anticipatory nature guides the system toward a more globally optimal state, yielding better solutions \citep{ref31}.
+This decomposition also provides flexibility by allowing specialized techniques for each level.

-Recently, various approaches based on this formulation have emerged.
-For the upper-level problem, algorithms such as simultaneous perturbation stochastic approximation (SPSA) and its variations, as well as Bayesian optimization (BO) and its variants, have been developed \cite{ref9, ref31}.
-Meanwhile, advances in computational technology have enabled widespread use of traffic simulations to capture realistic traffic dynamics in solving the lower-level problem \cite{ref14, ref29}.
-Furthermore, researchers have developed more accurate and efficient DODE methods by leveraging additional data sources \cite{ref12, ref32, ref33, ref34}, advancing algorithmic complexity \cite{ref35}, and employing surrogate models \cite{ref7, ref36, ref37}.
-Comprehensive reviews of recent approaches can be found in the papers of Osorio \cite{ref36} and Huo et al. \cite{ref9}.
+Various approaches based on this formulation have emerged.
+For the upper-level problem, algorithms such as simultaneous perturbation stochastic approximation (SPSA) and its variations, as well as Bayesian optimization (BO) and its variants, have been developed \citep{ref9, ref32}.
+Meanwhile, advances in computational technology have enabled widespread use of traffic simulations to capture realistic traffic dynamics in solving the lower-level problem \citep{ref14, ref30}.
+Furthermore, researchers have developed more accurate and efficient DODE methods by leveraging additional data sources \citep{ref12, ref33, ref34, ref35}, advancing algorithmic sophistication \citep{ref36}, and employing surrogate models \citep{ref7, ref37, ref38}.